MemVerge/splash/README.md

 ## Deployment
 By default, we support Spark 2.3.2_2.11 with Hadoop 2.7.
-If you want to generate a build with other Spark version, you need to modify these version parameters in `pom.xml`
+If you want to generate a build with a different Spark version, you need to modify these version parameters in `pom.xml`
 * `spark.version`
 * `hadoop.version`